hellowac/celery-zh-cn/cn_docs/getting-started/first-steps-with-celery.rst

 Calling the task
 ================

+Calling the task

+.. tab:: 中文

+.. tab:: 英文

 To call our task you can use the :meth:`~@Task.delay` method.

 This is a handy shortcut to the :meth:`~@Task.apply_async`